Framed Matrices and $A_{\infty}$-Bialgebras: Combinatorial and Topological Tools

 then $W\left( e_{\alpha\Cup\beta}\right) =e_{\alpha}\times e_{\beta}=e\times e^{\prime}$ and $W$ is a surjection.
 For example, when $m=n=1,$ $W\left( e_{12}\right) =e_{1}\times e_{1},$ $W\left( e_{1|2}\right) =e_{1|0}\times e_{0|1},$ and $W\left( e_{2|1}\right) =e_{0|1}\times e_{1|0}.$ Of course, $W$ is not an injection since $e_{1}\times e_{1}=e_{1|0}\times e_{0|1} =e_{0|1}\times e_{1|0}.$ Note that $\left\vert e_{\alpha\Cup\beta}\right\vert \geq\left\vert e_{\alpha}\right\vert +\left\vert e_{\beta}\right\vert ,$ where equality holds when $\alpha\Cup\beta$ is a shuffle permutation of $\left( \mathfrak{m};\mathfrak{n}+m\right) .$

 \begin{example} Let us compute the combinatorial join $P_{1}\ast_{c} P_{2}=P_{3}:$

 \end{example}

-\begin{remark} M. Markl's description of the permutahedron $P_{m+n}$ in \cite{Markl3} is a translation of the description of the combinatorial join decomposition $P_{m+n}=P_{m}\ast_{c}P_{n}$ given above in terms of partitions into a description in terms of PLTs. \end{remark}
+\begin{remark} M. Markl's description of the permutahedron $P_{m+n}$ in \cite{Markl3} is a translation of the description of the combinatorial join decomposition $P_{m+n}=P_{m}\ast_{c}P_{n}$ defined in terms of partitions as above into a description defined in terms of PLTs. \end{remark}